Article 4(2) direction guide

 Within certain areas, including conservation areas and areas of outstanding natural beauty, these permitted development rights are automatically reduced so that more work requires planning permission.
 However, they are not removed altogether and a significant amount of development can still be carried out without the need for planning permission.
 Experience has shown that such work can have a significant impact on the character and appearance of conservation areas.

 An Article 4 Direction can therefore be introduced to reduce permitted development rights further, and we have introduced such Directions in the Alston Conservation Area.
 The type of direction introduced, applicable only to conservation areas, is known as an Article 4(2) Direction and takes away certain permitted development rights for works which affect the 'frontages' of properties.
 The result of the Direction is that any works covered by it will now require planning permission and the submission of a formal planning application.
-No fee is payable for planning applications required solely as a result of this Direction.
 There would be the usual right of appeal against any refusal of permission, or the imposition of conditions.

 The intention of the Direction is not to prevent all change, but to ensure that any significant changes are subject to planning control, thus allowing for public comment on the proposals and for us to assess their impact on the character and appearance of the conservation area.